Logicmaster8888/Project/project1/README.md

 https://codepen.io/josfabre/pen/abReBvP?editors=1111
 https://codepen.io/melstrict/pen/LYjwzBy

 Duely noting that committing is better than using codepen as an adjustment and also for version control.
 I found that the use of the different functions opened up a new can of worms but also allowed me to deep dive into the logical breakdown of debugging, sparsing, indexing, promise and win conditions.
+The winning conditions require not only javascript but css to match.
+They have 2 winning conditions of 2 matches or 3 matches.
+A visual and an alert prompt to notify the winnings.
+Provided more of a earnings if you do win!
 ---------------------------------------------------------------------------------------------------------